-Each year, the Tennessee Charter School Center identifies the legislative challenges and opportunities facing the state’s charter school sector and the students and families it serves.
-Working closely with schools, operators, teachers, parents, students and other community advocates, the Center is committed to making sure their voices are clearly heard.
+Each year, the Tennessee Charter School Center identifies key political challenges and opportunities facing the state’s charter school sector and the students and families it serves.
+Working closely with schools, operators, teachers, parents, students and other community advocates, the Tennessee Charter School Center is committed to making sure all voices are clearly heard.
 During the 2017 Legislative Session, we are focusing our priorities on: